 2. Create a virtual social environment

 Many remote workers struggle with a feeling of isolation.
 It’s often a bigger issue for people who have suddenly had to swap from being in the office every day to remote.

 To look after your team’s mental health, you should provide a space where people can share their thoughts and anxieties.
 As a leader, you should assure them that they can share their thoughts discretely or in group sessions.

 The important thing is to keep social contact between your employees alive.
 It doesn’t matter what they talk about, as long as nobody feels isolated or alone.

 You could start by creating a monthly health and wellbeing club.
 Keep your team updated on the events via emails, notes, or group messages.
 After a couple of months, decide if one meeting a month is enough or if you need more meetings.

 Encourage your team members to look after each other too.
 Trinity Counseling Service identifies isolation and burnout as the main struggles for remote workers.
-They posted the below message on their Facebook page with tips on how to help to look after mental health while working from home:

 Be flexible when creating a wellness program for your team members.
 Offer regular social webchats, stream health sessions and encourage them to ask for help if they need it.
 If your company offers a mental health program, always remind your team that they can schedule free consultations and even take time off when they need a mental health break.

 Don’t feel like you have to be the host for such events every time.
 Come up with an exciting wellness program by offering different online classes like Yoga or fitness sessions.
 Motivate your employees to share their healthy food or workout routine with their colleagues.